 Singing Picnic October 2018

 The project resources page contains links to MP3 recordings and scores of the material we'll sing at the picnic.
 It's password-protected to protect the copyright of some of the songs which have been licensed to the project, including Ewan MacColl's The Joy of Living, and Richard Thompson's Meet on The Ledge.
-If you don't have the password, drop Jessie Binns (Project Manager) or Dave Camlin (Musical Director) a line.
+If you don't have the password, drop Jessie Binns (Project Manager) or Dave Camlin (Musical Director) a line, and we can send it to you.
 On that page, there is also a participant information sheet with more detailed information about the project.